Bira/octopus-carnival/_posts/2025-07-15-wir-dscc-golem.md

 lets them roll initiative twice and take two whole turns per round at those counts.

-The constructs **Slams** deal the usual brute-tier damage, push 1 square, knock prone, and inflict ongoing 5 damage (save ends) from the bits of obsidian that break off and get stuck in the wound.
+The construct's **Slams** deal the usual brute-tier damage, push 1 square, knock prone, and inflict ongoing 5 damage (save ends) from the bits of obsidian that break off and get stuck in the wound.
 It can also use a **Stunning Handclap** (recharge 6+) which attacks all enemies in a Close Burst 5.
 On a hit it deals thunder damage and stuns for a turn!

+A rechargeable multi-target stun is a terrifying prospect.
 A lucky recharge roll might let the creature use this twice in a round, which is a very bad thing for the PCs.

 ## Encounters and Final Impressions